Particle Motion and Perturbed Dynamical System in Warped Product Spacetimes: Geodesic motion under coordinate translation

+represents the geodesic motion for the unperturbed system, where $y_0$ represents the location of the brane along the extra dimension in the unperturbed condition.
+Let us consider a stress on the brane arising due to the bending of the brane on account of its interaction with the graviton.
+This interaction gives rise to an infinitesimal translation of the brane along the extra dimension, which is now relocated at the position

+where we have used the idea of brane perturbation described in \cite{new}.
+Under such a translation of the brane, the equation of geodesic motion along the 5th dimension can be written as

-where $\epsilon$ is a very small number and $y_{1}$ is independent of the affine parameter.
-Using Taylors formula we can write
+where $\epsilon$ is a very small quantity and we assume $y_{1}$ to be independent of the affine parameter, absorbing the $\pm$ sign within $y_{1}$.
+That means we consider $y_1$ to be positive if the brane is displaced towards the positive $y$-direction and negative for the displacement along the negative $y$-direction.
+Using Taylor's formula to expand (\ref{16}) about the coordinate of the unperturbed brane, we have

-Thus we are getting an additional term in righthand side of the equation if we consider only the first order perturbation (\ref{10}).
-This term can be described as additional force term.
-It is to be noted that if we put $y_{0}= 0$ i.e if we consider the brane, then also the additional force will be present provided $f''(y_{0})\neq 0$.
+We find that additional terms appear on the righthand side of equation (\ref{17}) as a result of this expansion.
+If we restrict to first order perturbations in (\ref{17}), the additional term can be treated as an additional force term.
+We note that even if we put $y_{0}= 0$, still the additional force will not vanish provided $f''(y_{0})\neq 0$.
 The condition $f''(y_{0})= 0$ implies that the critical point is degenerate.
-This may happen if we choose the warping function to be a constant one.
+This may happen if we choose the warping function to be a constant one, which is inadmissible in the present model.